greenhas/academic-alfred-workflows/README.md

 I use the following two workflows to organize my teaching:

 - **create course folder structure** will prompt you for the name of a course and a semester and then create a `COURSE NAME` directory within a `SEMESTER` directory within whatever directory you keep course materials in.
-This organization allows you to keep all courses taught within a particular semester within a single master directory for that semester (though it could be rearranged so that `COURSE NAME — SEMESTER` directories are contained within a `COURSE NAME` master directory, which I keep thinking of changing to.
+This organization allows you to keep all courses taught within a particular semester within a single master directory for that semester (though it could be rearranged so that `COURSE NAME — SEMESTER` directories are contained within a `COURSE NAME` master directory, which I keep thinking of changing to).
 The `COURSE NAME` directory will contain subdirectories that I have found helpful.

 - **create Things project for teaching a course** will create a Things 3 project with all of the steps that I have found useful for planning and teaching a course.
 After prompting you for a course name and a semester, it will create a project called "teach `COURSE NAME for SEMESTER`" with headings, tasks, and subtasks that I have found helpful.